 Then I saw a great white throne and Him who sat on it, from whose face the earth and the heaven fled away.
 And there was found no place for them.
 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.
 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
 And they were judged, each one according to his works.
 Then Death and Hades were cast into the lake of fire.
 This is the second death.
 And anyone not found written in the Book of Life was cast into the lake of fire.

-This last scripture passage makes it clear that, at the final judgment, every person whose name is not written in the Book of Life will be cast into eternal hell (i.e., the lake of fire).
+Revelation 20:4-15 makes it clear that, at the final judgment, every person whose name is not written in the Book of Life will be cast into the lake of fire, which is generally understood to refer to eternal hell.
 Therefore, many people will not have eternal salvation.
-[Note: A more extensive discussion of Revelation 20:4-15 can be found in our article entitled “What Is the Significance of the Great White Throne Judgment?”]
+[Note: A more extensive discussion of Revelation 20:4-15 can be found by clicking on “What Is the Significance of the Great White Throne Judgment?”]

-There is no indication in either of these last two scripture passages, nor in any other passage of scripture, that a person who does not trust in Jesus Christ for eternal salvation before they die will be given an opportunity to do so after they die (i.e., between the time they are resurrected and the time they are judged).
+There is no indication in either of these last two scriptures or in any other scripture that a person who does not trust in Jesus Christ for eternal salvation before they die will be given an opportunity to do so after they die (i.e., between the time they are resurrected and the time they are judged).

 Nevertheless, some people may argue that the Bible states in 2 Peter 3:9 that God is not willing that any should perish and, therefore, everyone will eventually receive eternal salvation.
-However, this verse of scripture needs to be understood in its context, which indicates that God wants to give people ample time to repent and receive His gift of eternal salvation before He brings judgment on mankind.
-Thus, the verse does not support the belief that everyone will ultimately receive eternal salvation.
-[Note: For a more detailed discussion of this scripture, see our article entitled “Why Is God Waiting to Bring about the Consummation of Human History?” (click here for link).]
+However, this scripture needs to be understood in its context, which indicates that God wants to give people ample time to repent and receive His gift of eternal salvation before He brings judgment on mankind.
+Thus, 2 Peter 3:9 does not support the belief that everyone will ultimately receive eternal salvation.
+[Note: For a more detailed discussion of this scripture, click on “Why Is God Waiting to Bring about the Consummation of Human History?”]

-[Note: For discussions of several matters that are closely related to this article, see our articles entitled “What Must a Person Do to Be Assured of Eternal Salvation?” and “What Is the Biblical Basis for Believing that Only Christians Will Have Eternal Salvation?”]
+[Notes: The Appendix that follows discusses scriptures that some people erroneously believe indicate everyone will receive eternal salvation.
+And, for discussions of several matters that are closely related to this article, click on “What Must a Person Do to Be Assured of Eternal Salvation?” and/or “What Is the Biblical Basis for Believing that Only Christians Will Have Eternal Salvation?”]

-Scriptures that Some People Believe Indicate Everyone Will Receive Eternal Salvation
+Scriptures that Some People Erroneously Believe Indicate Everyone Will Receive Eternal Salvation

 Are there any scriptures in the Bible that may support the belief that everyone will ultimately receive eternal salvation.?
 To answer this question, we will briefly consider the scriptures that we think are the most relevant.